6 Things Fleet Managers Need to Know in 2017

 This is still a fairly new introduction to fleet management but telematics is already having a huge impact and will continue to shape the business next year.

 A telematics system which shares information across your company will give you a much better level of knowledge about how your fleet is being used and help you to spot any potential pitfalls.
-If you look at your vehicle locations and then cross reference it with a map of customers, you can make sure you get the right cars to the right places in the most efficient way.
-You can also track how much fuel has been used, compared to the amount of miles driven in a particular car or van.
+If you look at your vehicle locations and then cross-reference it with a map of customers, you can make sure you get the right cars to the right places in the most efficient way.
+You can also track how much fuel has been used, compared to the number of miles driven in a particular car or van.
 Has there been too much fuel purchased for the number of miles a driver has logged?
 This helps you stay on top of the amount of fuel you are using and which journeys use the most, as well as find any discrepancies and make sure everything is being used as economically as possible.

 The key thing for 2017 is taking the telematics already available and then using them to create a data picture of your business.
 The more data you plug into your telematics system, the clearer the image you will build up of your business overall.
 You can take information from GPS vehicle tracking software, fuel cards, load tracking software and even maintenance information.
 While using this technology is nothing new, the way it is integrated and pulled together to create an overall picture is the future.